zhammer/TouchEmote/README.md

 #Thanks
 https://www.raywenderlich.com/ and http://nshipster.com/ both had great tutorials for newcomers to Swift/XCode development.
-Also wanted to share: the day I started developing this app I search github for NSTouchBar repos and found Zac Kwan's (@Zaccc123) 'How are you feeling today?' touchbar app.
+Also wanted to share: the day I started developing this app I searched github for NSTouchBar repos and found Zac Kwan's (@Zaccc123) 'How are you feeling today?' touchbar app.
 As is said: great Zachs think alike.